Location: Governors Harbour, Grand Cayman

 Grand Cayman has very limited low salinity groundwater resources and prior to the Company’s introduction of desalination to the island, homes, businesses and hotels relied primarily on rainwater collected in cisterns.
 The introduction of desalination by the Company was instrumental in assisting in the island’s property development growth and prosperity over the years.

-In addition to the desalination equipment, this site also includes 3.0 million US gallons of potable water storage, disinfection equipment and distribution equipment.
+In addition to the desalination equipment, this site also includes 4 potable water storage tanks, 3 one million US gallon and 1 two million US gallon; disinfection equipment and distribution equipment.
 This facility is one of three located in the Company’s distribution service area for Grand Cayman.
 The drinking water produced by these facilities is distributed via the Company’s pipelines to homes, businesses, hotels and tourist accommodations in the area, under an exclusive long-term license with the Cayman Islands Government to produce, distribute and sell potable water.